 During each of your treatment sessions, Doctor Mel will assess the texture and tightness of the soft tissues that have been affected.
 Precisely directed tension will be placed on the involved tissues during specific client movement, reducing unwanted scar tissue to restore mobility and allow your body to heal naturally.

-All of our services are prescribed by a Chiropractor and are considered chiropractic treatments.
-Most extended health care insurance plans cover chiropractic services.
-For specific information regarding your chiropractic coverage it is best to contact your insurance company.
+All of our services may be prescribed by a Chiropractor or Physiotherapist and are considered chiropractic or physiotherapy treatments.
+Most extended health care insurance plans cover both chiropractic services and physiotherapy.
+For specific information regarding your coverage it is best to contact your insurance company.

-In most cases, if you have not seen Doctor Mel within the past 6 months you will need to have a reassessment.
-If you have not seen Doctor Mel at Solaj Laser & Wellness Clinic, we may need to request a file transfer from the previous clinic.
+In most cases, if you have not seen the Physiotherapist or Chiropractor within the past 6 months you will need to have a reassessment.
+If you have seen another therapist or had imaging and/or other diagnostic tests, we may need to request a file transfer from the previous clinic or request diagnostic tests from your family doctor.
 A reassessment is about 20 minutes and costs $20 (this does not include the cost of a treatment).

 We endeavor to communicate accurate information to the best of our knowledge, experience and ability.
 However, the information and materials in this website are intended only for the general information of our readers.
 It is not to be used to diagnose specific health conditions or to prescribe individual treatments, nor is it intended to serve as medical advice.
 It is not intended to substitute for the advice and judgement of a qualified healthcare professional.
 To discuss the specifics of your situation, you should always seek out and obtain the advice of your chosen health care professional.